 Being able to guide a child to becoming a functional citizen in any part of this world is definitely a very rewarding profession.
 She also find herself "as a child within" in the world of education because she continues to learn, grow and search out new ways to meet the needs of the children.

-Maricar is a dynamic and passionate teacher with 12 years teaching experience in the Primary years, specialising in the IB Primary Years Programme (PYP) in the Early Years.
+Maricar is a dynamic and passionate teacher with 16 years teaching experience in the Primary years, specialising in the IB Primary Years Programme (PYP) in the Early Years.
 She has taught in the Philippines, Japan and China before joining EIS.
-She loves having fun and teaching young kids and this is reflected in the activities she does with her class.
+She loves having fun and teaching young kids to love learning.
+This is reflected in the activities she does with her class.

 Maricar is artistic and creative.
 She loves cooking, baking and doing some arts and crafts activities both in school and at home.
 She also likes to travel and learn about different cultures.
 In her spare time, she keeps herself active by doing boxing and playing badminton and volleyball.